onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 so am I a hard line consequentialist? a utilitarian? no!
 I'm not going to kidnap someone and harvest him for his organs to save a few others - its a complicated mix of different schools of thought
     one could argue that the other schools of thought in ethics could be analyzed consequentially...
+    FROM AI: both virtue ethics and deontology can be viewed through the prism of consequentialism, a philosophical approach often referred to as "consequentializing" or "indirect consequentialism".
+This perspective suggests that these theories, while fundamentally different in their focus (character or rules), are effective, practical strategies for maximizing good outcomes, particularly when actors are limited in their ability to calculate the consequences of every single act.
+    Synthesis: Instead of trying to calculate the best action in every situation, it is often more effective to develop a stable, virtuous character.
+This "habituation" produces better consequences over the long term (e.g., honest people create trust, which improves society).
+    Synthesis: A rule like "do not lie" is generally the best rule for society, even if lying in a specific case might seem to have a better outcome.
+Thus, obeying deontological duties can be seen as an indirect way of maximizing welfare.
+    Why they are still technically different
+    While they can be viewed through this prism, they are not strictly equivalent.
+The crucial distinction is about foundational priority:
+    Consequentialism: Consequences are the only thing that matters.
+    Deontology/Virtue Ethics: These theories believe that duties or virtues have value independent of consequences.
+    In short, while you can argue that deontology and virtue ethics are the best ways to bring about good results, the theories themselves deny that the reason to be virtuous or follow duty is merely to produce a good outcome.
+    Consequentialism is the broad ethical theory that the morality of an action is judged solely by its consequences, while utilitarianism is a specific, popular type of consequentialism that defines the best consequence as maximizing overall happiness or "utility" (pleasure minus pain).
+All utilitarians are consequentialists, but not all consequentialists are utilitarians.

+Self-other, evil, unaacountability, CC - all related

 market vs company boundry - theory of the firm theory of the firm, ronald coase